boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ![Labels with suffix](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/suffix-value.png)

-**Note:** When Increased the height and number of data in chart the value label was hidden.
-Use label rotation property to visible the label.
+> **Note:** When increasing the height and number of data in the chart, the value label was hidden.
+Use the label rotation property to make the label visible.

 ### Show Marker

-This allows you to toggle the visibility of marker from label to adorn each data point in chart series.
-Marker supports only for distribution type chart(line, spline, area, stacked area, 100% stacked area).
+This allows you to toggle the visibility of the marker from the label to adorn each data point in the chart series.
+The marker is supported only for distribution type charts (line, spline, area, stacked area, 100% stacked area).

 ![Show Marker](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochart-marker.png)

 #### Show items with no data

-This allows you to show data, which column does not have value.
+This allows you to show data for columns that do not have a value.

 ![Empty Mode](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/show-no-data.png)

 #### Column Width

-This option allows you to increase or decrease the width of the column by using `Column Width.`
+This option allows you to increase or decrease the width of the column using the `Column Width` setting.

 ![Column Width Customization](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/column-width-customization.png)